-The Architectural Drawings of Antonio da Sangallo The Younger and His Circle

-VOL. III: ANTIQUITY AND THEORY

-Christoph Frommel, Georg Schelbert (eds)

-This volume completes the catalogue of the Sangallo workshop drawings collection housed at the Uffizi Gallery in Florence.
-These volumes complete the catalogue of the Sangallo workshop drawings collection housed at the Uffizi Gallery in Florence.
+The Architectural Drawings of Antonio da Sangallo the Younger and His Circle Vol. III: Antiquity and Theory Christoph Frommel, Georg Schelbert (eds) This volume completes the catalogue of the Sangallo workshop drawings collection housed at the Uffizi Gallery in Florence. hese volumes complete the catalogue of the Sangallo workshop drawings collection housed at the Uffizi Gallery in Florence.
 Antonio da Sangallo the Younger (1484-1546) and his workshop were involved in St. Peter's Basilica, the Palazzo Farnese, and Villa Madama in Rome; vast fortification projects in Castro, Florence, Perugia, and Rome; and dozens of other secular and religious buildings throughout Italy.
 After Bramante, it was the Sangallo workshop that most strongly influenced sixteenth- and seventeenth-century Italian architecture.
 Andrea Palladio, Giacomo della Porta, Carlo Maderno, Francesco Borromini and Gianlorenzo Bernini are among those indebted to him.
 In all of the projects touched by the Sangallo workshop one senses an intense laboratory in action.
 This volume focuses on the study of ancient architecture, as well as the drawings for palaces and the Vatican.
 An international team of scholars has written entries for the drawings.
 The volume also includes essays by Christoph L. Frommel and Pier Nicola Pagliara, as well as a translation of the Codex Stosch-Rothstein by Ian Campbell.

 Christoph Luitpold Frommel has held academic posts in Bonn, Princeton, Berkeley and Rome.
 He was director of the Bibliotheca Herziana in Rome from 1980 to 2001.
 Georg Schelbert is Head of the Media Library at the Humboldt-Universität zu Berlin.
+2 vols, 584 p., 528 b/w ills, 216 x 280 mm, 2023, ISBN 978-1-912554-39-3 Hardback: \in 250 / \$ 313.00 Series: Studies in Medieval and Early Renaissance Art History

-Tributes to Elly Miller OPENING MANUSCRIPTS Stella Panayotova, Lucy Sandler, Tamar Wang (eds) The nineteen essays by distinguished scholars in the field are wide-ranging methodologically, chronologically and geographically.
+TRIBUTES TO ELLY MILLER OPENING MANUSCRIPTS Stella Panayotova, Lucy Sandler, Tamar Wang (eds) The nineteen essays by distinguished scholars in the field are wide-ranging methodologically, chronologically and geographically.
 It is a splendid tribute to Elly Miller's inspiring role in opening manuscripts up to fresh study.
-O pening Manuscripts, inspired by Elly Miller's passion for manuscripts and her commitment to their study, shines a light on the many ways in which medieval manuscripts can be understood.
+Opening Manuscripts, inspired by Elly Miller's passion for manuscripts and her commitment to their study, shines a light on the many ways in which medieval manuscripts can be understood.
 From the physical unfolding of the parchment to discussions of iconography, dating and influences, over time and across countries, each of the volume's nineteen richly illustrated essays by distinguished scholars in the field asks us to explore a different aspect of the illuminated manuscript.
 It is a splendid tribute to Elly Miller (1928-2020), the driving force behind Harvey Miller Publishers, who championed medieval art for over half a century.
 From 1970 to the end of her life, her role as publisher, not only commissioning but also personally editing and designing, was fundamental to the development of the scholarly study and wider appreciation of handwritten and illustrated books of the Middle Ages and the Renaissance.
 Stella Panayotova is Royal Librarian and Assistant Keeper of The Royal Archives.
 Lucy Freeman Sandler, Professor of Art History Emerita at NewYork University, is a specialist in Gothic illuminated manuscripts.
-Tamar Miller Wang is an independent publisher and editor.

-2 vols, 584 p., 528 b/w ills, 216 x 280 mm, 2023, ISBN 978-1-912554-39-3 Hardback. € 250 / \$ 313.00 Series: Studies in Medieval and Early Renaissance Art History
+Tamar Miller Wang is an independent publisher and editor. approx. 700 p., 185 col. ills, 220 x 280 mm, ISBN 978-1-915487-37-7 Hardback: approx. € 150 / \$ 188.00 Series: Tributes, vol. 15 FORTHCOMING